-Bergen Hospital Trust is a merger of previous independent institutions in the Bergen region.
-Haukeland University Hospital is the largest, and is one of the most specialized hospitals in the Nordic countries, with several competence centers and special functions both on national and regional level.
+Haukeland University Hospital is the largest hospital in Bergen, and is one of the most specialized hospitals in the Nordic countries, with several competence centers and special functions both on national and regional level.
 In addition to patient treatment, the research activity is extensive.
-Bergen Hospital Trust is owned by the regional trust Western Norway Regional Health Authority.
+Haukeland University Hospital is owned by the Western Norway Regional Health Authority.